Attention Deficit Disorder/Attention Deficit Hypertension Disorder (ADD/ADHD)

 To ensure that students receive their controlled substance medications for ADD/ADHD in a timely and safe manner.

-C. SHS’ physicians will only write 30 day medical prescriptions, without refills, for controlled substance Schedule II.
+C. Students must see the SHS' physicians initially, then every other month for evaluation.
+The physician will write a 30 day medical prescription with no refills for control substances, Schedule II medications.
 Under no circumstances will a lost or stolen prescription be replaced.

-F. To pick up written prescriptions, students must have proper identification (i.e. CCU ID); students may only pick up their own prescriptions.
+E. To pick up written prescriptions, students must present to the SHS with proper picture identification (i.e. CCU ID); students may only pick up their own prescriptions.

-J. SHS’ physicians reserve the right to refuse writing medical prescriptions if a student declines to abide by the above specified policy.
+H. SHS’ physicians reserve the right to refuse writing medical prescriptions if a student declines to abide by this policy.

 Across the street from Baxley Hall